 Blood versus plasma

 The main metabolite of [1-11C]acetate in blood is [11C]CO2 (Buck et al., 1991).
-Despite of the fact that [11C]CO2 is rapidly exhaled, it is present in the blood, and need to be accounted for in quantitative analysis.
+Despite of the fact that [11C]CO2 is rapidly exhaled, it is present in the blood, and need to be accounted for in full quantitative analysis.
 In humans, 10 min after administration ∼60% of the blood activity is due to [11C]CO2, and less than 20% due to [1-11C]acetate (Buck et al., 1991; Sun et al, 1998).
 The metabolite fractions plotted as a function of time clearly show a sigmoidal pattern (Buck et al., 1991, Fig 5; Sun et al., 1997, Fig 4; Sun et al, 1998, Table 3).
 Buck et al. (1991) did not fit the measured fractions nor directly used those in the data analysis, but instead the metabolite correction was included in the compartmental model for myocardium.
 The metabolite fractions were modelled using exponential function

 , and when fitted together with the myocardial data, provided estimates a0=0.91±0.11 and μ=5.3±1.2 min.
 The same method was used in a rat study by Croteau et al (2010 and 2012), and a similar approach, but fitting several ROIs simultaneously, was used by Raylman et al (1994).
 The model-derived estimates of metabolite fractions were found to be fairly close to the measured fractions (Buck et al., 1991, Fig 5).
 This function with the reported mean parameter values has been since used for metabolite correction (van den Hoff et al., 1996 and 2001; Wyss et al., 2009).
 Schiepers et al. (2008) used a modified version of this function, where metabolite fraction starts to increase after a delay time: